EU Post-Transition Business Resource Hub

 - The UK Government has published guidance about how to export fish for human consumption from 1 January 2021.

 - The Government has published guidance about how food and drink producers, manufacturers, retailers and suppliers must change labels from 1 January 2021.

 - The Government has published guidance on the system for recognition of architects with an approved qualification from a European Economic Area (EEA) state or Switzerland from 1 January 2021.

-- The Government has published guidance to help businesses prepare for the rules that will apply to buying and selling timber and timber products from 1 January 2021.
+- The Government has published guidance about the rules that apply to buying and selling timber and timber products from 1 January 2021.

 Press releases and articles